 Crown After Root Canal

 After completing a Root Canal Treatment your tooth may require a permanent dental restoration.
 The tooth can be fragile and will need to be strengthened.
-The reasons why it may happen:
+There are some reasons why it may happen.

 To reach root canals, a dentist creates an access opening in the tooth through which RCT will be done.
 This hole (access cavity) may weaken the tooth as in some cases the great amount of internal structure needs to be removed to access root canals.
 And sometimes the tooth may become vastly gouged out.